Opikadash/InventoryManagementSystem/README.md

 # Inventory Management System

-Welcome to the **Inventory Management System** — a comprehensive C++ project designed to demonstrate two robust approaches for managing inventory data efficiently and effectively.
+Welcome to the **Inventory Management System** — a comprehensive C++ project demonstrating two robust approaches for managing inventory data with a Win32 GUI, file I/O, database integration, and unit testing.

 ---

 ## Overview

-This repository contains two distinct implementations of an inventory management system:
+This repository contains two distinct implementations:

 ### 1. File Handler Based Inventory Management

-- Utilizes traditional file I/O operations to store and manage inventory data in text files.
+- Uses standard file I/O to store and manage inventory data in text files.
-- Implements core functionalities such as adding, updating, deleting, and searching inventory items.
+- Implements adding, updating, deleting, and searching inventory items.
-- Features a Win32 API-based graphical user interface (GUI) for seamless user interaction.
+- Features a Win32 API graphical user interface (GUI).
-- Ideal for learning purposes and small-scale applications where simplicity and quick setup are priorities.
+- Ideal for educational use and small-scale applications.

 ### 2. Database Integration Based Inventory Management

-- Employs SQLite as a lightweight, embedded database to persist inventory data.
+- Uses SQLite as the backend database for persistent storage.
-- Encapsulates database operations within a dedicated `DatabaseHandler` module, providing SQL-based CRUD (Create, Read, Update, Delete) functionality.
+- Encapsulates all SQL operations in a `DatabaseHandler` module.
-- Offers enhanced scalability, data integrity, and query capabilities compared to file-based storage.
+- Offers enhanced scalability, data integrity, and query capabilities.
-- Maintains the same Win32 API GUI, now backed by a robust database backend, suitable for real-world applications.
+- Maintains the same Win32 API GUI, now powered by a robust database backend.

 ---

 ## Features

-- Object-Oriented Design with clear separation of concerns.
+- Object-oriented design for maintainability and extensibility.
-- User-friendly Win32 API GUI with list views, input forms, and control buttons.
+- User-friendly Win32 GUI with list view, input forms, and control buttons.
 - Two persistence options: file-based and SQLite database-based.
-- Unit testing implemented using Google Test framework.
+- Comprehensive unit testing with Google Test.
-- Modular codebase facilitating easy extension and maintenance.
+- Modular codebase and CMake-based build system.

 ---